lunchbag/hugo-blog/content/posts/lunch-money-mistakes.md

 +++
 categories = []
 date = 2020-02-17T16:00:00Z
-description = "It's been 6 months since the official launch of Lunch Money and since then, I've been sharing milestones, both big and small.
-But that's hardly the full picture." images = ["/uploads/ogimage-blog-biggest-mistake-2.png"] slug = "lunch-money-mistakes" tags = [] title = "The biggest mistakes I've made with Lunch Money (so far)"
+description = "It's been 6 months since the official launch of Lunch Money and I've been sharing milestones, both big and small.
+But that's hardly the full picture." images = ["/uploads/og-image-square.jpg", "/uploads/ogimage-blog-biggest-mistake-2.png"] slug = "lunch-money-mistakes" tags = [] title = "The biggest mistakes I've made with Lunch Money (so far)"